 - The sawyer station at Oxley Creek had one hut for the overseer and two for the convict sawyers.

 - The cattle station for sheep and cattle breeding at Redbank had three huts for the military, overseer and the convicts.
 It was situated 53 km upstream Brisbane River, and was named by Major Lockyer in 1825 after the red soil in the riverbank.
 In 1832 the outstation was established at Redbank on the Goodna Creek .
+It was most likely situated between the old convict road from Brisbane to Ipswich (now Brisbane Road) and the Brisbane River, along Goodna Creek.

 - Cowper’s Plains (later Coopers Plains) was probably named by Patrick Logan after Dr Henry Cowper, Assistant Surgeon-in-Charge at the Moreton Bay Penal Settlement from 1823 to 1832.
 A convict settlement was established at Cowper’s Plains in 1828, at the crossing of the convict road from Brisbane to Ipswich and the ‘squatters highway’ from the Darling Downs to Cleveland (where they planned to have a port).
 At the outstation there was one hut for the military and one for the convicts.
+It was most likely around the area where there is now a bridge in Musgrave Road over the Stable Swamp Creek.

 - Logan, named after the Commandant of the Moreton Bay Penal Settlement, Captain Patrick Logan.
 He discovered the Logan River and noted the river was well suited to large-vessel traffic and was a first-class avenue to access the high-quality arable land along its banks.
 A sheep and cattle station was most likely established here as it is mentioned that after the end of the convict settlement the land was taken over by early settlers.